Federation of British of Historic Vehicle Clubs

 The new owner MUST tax the car before driving it away after purchase.

-5. Travel abroad:- In the absence of a tax disc, the application form must be carried in the car.
+5. Travel abroad:- In the absence of a tax disc, the application form with receipt must be carried in the car.

 More on DVLA matters: It is important to use the correct post code when communicating with the DVLA.